Me-Baran/movie-management-system/README.md

    - Setting up integration tests with a test database and handling the timestamp format difference between sqlite nad postgres
    - Mocking external dependencies appropriately

+### Deployment to Heroku (Template)

+The repository includes a commented template for automatic deployment to Heroku in the GitHub Actions workflow file.
+To enable it:

+1. Uncomment the deployment job in `.github/workflows/node.js.yml`
+2. Set up the following secrets in your GitHub repository:
+   - `HEROKU_API_KEY`: Your Heroku API key
+   - `HEROKU_APP_NAME`: Your Heroku application name
+   - `HEROKU_EMAIL`: Email associated with your Heroku account

+3. The deployment will automatically:
+   - Run after tests pass successfully
+   - Deploy only when changes are pushed to main/master
+   - Build the application for production
+   - Deploy to your Heroku app
+   - (Optional) Run database migrations

+This CI/CD pipeline ensures code quality and provides a streamlined path to production deployment.

 ## Future Improvements

 1. **Caching Layer:** Implement Redis caching for frequently accessed data